HananAhmedd/class-timetable/README.md

 This system was designed to solve the chaotic nature of managing multiple class schedules manually.
 By implementing a centralized and automated platform, university staff and students can easily manage their timetable, track attendance, and reduce errors or duplication.

-## 📸 Screenshots

-🖼 Add them manually via GitHub after pushing!
-(Go to the repo → drag image into the README file → GitHub will generate the markdown snippet to insert here!)

----

 ## 📂 Project Structure